code-of-hephaestus/neovim-builds/README.md

 1. **Cross-Compiler Toolchain Only**: Install `gcc-aarch64-linux-gnu` and related tools without adding foreign architectures
 2. **Host Dependencies**: Install build-time tools that run on the build system (x86_64): `lua5.1`, `cmake`, `ninja-build`
+3. **Natural Package Search Failure**: CMake searches for target packages in `/usr/aarch64-linux-gnu` (empty), fails naturally
-3. **Bundled Target Dependencies**: Use `-DUSE_BUNDLED=ON` to build all target dependencies (LuaJIT, libuv, etc.) from source for aarch64
+4. **Bundled Fallback**: `-DUSE_BUNDLED=ON` kicks in when system packages aren't found, building all dependencies from source
-4. **Static Linking**: Dependencies are built and linked statically, creating self-contained binaries
+5. **Static Linking**: Dependencies are built and linked statically, creating self-contained binaries
-5. **CMake Toolchain File**: Specifies cross-compiler and target environment configuration
+6. **CMake Toolchain File**: Specifies cross-compiler and restricts package searches to target-only paths

-6. **No Target System Packages**: Avoids complex apt configuration and repository management
+**Key Flow**:
+1. CMake attempts to find system packages for aarch64 → fails (no packages installed)
+2. `USE_BUNDLED=ON` activates → builds LuaJIT, libuv, etc. from source using cross-compiler
+3. All dependencies are compiled for aarch64 and statically linked

 **Key Distinction**:
 - **Host dependencies** (like `lua5.1`) run on the build machine during compilation
 - **Target dependencies** (like LuaJIT) are compiled for the target architecture and bundled into the binary

-This approach follows the **canonical cross-compilation pattern** documented in the referenced jensd.be article, where dependencies are built from source rather than installed as system packages.
+This approach follows the **canonical cross-compilation pattern** where CMake naturally falls back to bundled dependencies when system packages aren't available for the target architecture.

 ### CMake Toolchain Configuration